lestrrat/writing-sample/README.md

 you do not _knead_ the dough initially.
 Instead, fold the dough onto itself, and merge the starter into the dough gradually.

-Once the starter has been incorporated, start out by taking a pinch of the dough, and pull it up, then fold it onto the dough.
+Once the starter has been incorporated, start out by taking a pinch of the dough from one of the sides, and pull it up, then fold it onto the dough.
 Rotate the dough 90 degrees, and repeat the process 3 more times.
 This process is sometimes refered to as "stretch-and-fold".

-While you are handling the dough, it is important not to pull so hard that the dough breaks.
+While you are handling the dough, it is important to not pull so hard that the dough breaks.
 The goal is to create a mesh of gluten over each other, not to cut the mesh.

 After this point, some recipes call to start the next step, bulk fermentation, and